 Avoid using a sharp metal object like a screwdriver that can damage the plunger or stuffing box.
 Kits with special tools that allow easy packing removal without damaging the other hydraulic components are available.
 Also, determine if any components are missing from the packing box.

 Examine all components from the packing box.
 Note any findings on the individual components, such as:

 If the unit is experiencing extreme conditions, consider using an alternative packing type and/or material to extend the life of the seal.
-See chart.
+See chart at top right.